Why is my cron job not emailing me?

 - Now you are in the cron job setup screen.
 At the top is a Cron Email area where you can enter the email address you want to receive notice every time a cron job runs.
+Double-click on the word more at the end of the description to open the field to add your email address.
 Enter your email address here if you do not see an email address next to Current email:

 - Now that we know where the script is, go back to the main cPanel page and open up the File Manager from within the Files category.